 Because of opposing currents, the Outer Banks proved tricky to navigate.
 Vessels sailing south needed to keep close to land to avoid the northbound waters of the Gulf Stream, and vessels sailing north needed to stay in the Gulf Stream to avoid the southbound Labrador Current.
 However, all vessels had a common problem: the warm Gulf Stream mixed with the cool Labrador Current to produce intense fog and dangerous shoals.
 The particularly treacherous area off Cape Lookout earned the name the “Horrible Headland.”

 Sadly, it was immediately apparent that the much-anticipated light was a busted flush.
-Thirteen oil lamps produced a fixed white light that was supposed to be visible sixteen to eighteen miles out to sea, but in actuality was visible only eleven miles in good weather, and less than that in bad.
+Thirteen oil lamps produced a fixed white light that was supposed to be visible sixteen to eighteen miles out to sea, but in actuality it was visible only eleven miles in good weather, and less than that in bad.
 Because the tower was too low to be effective, mariners griped that seeking the light was more dangerous than braving the shoals.
-The captain of the mail steamer Illinois, Lieutenant H.J.
-Hartstene, complained that “…the lights on Hatteras, Lookout and Cape Florida, if not improved had be better dispensed with as the navigator is apt to run ashore looking for them.”
+Lieutenant H.J.
+Hartstene, captain of the mail steamer Illinois, complained that “…the lights on Hatteras, Lookout and Cape Florida, if not improved had be better dispensed with as the navigator is apt to run ashore looking for them.”

-By 1850 the lighthouse was in serious disrepair, and the keeper had to constantly shovel piles of sand that would build up against his quarters.
-Additionally, the coast had eroded enough that the ocean was now dangerously close to the light.
-A first-order Fresnel lens was installed in 1856, but it wasn’t until March 3, 1857 that Congress appropriated $45,000 to build a new lighthouse.
+By 1850, the lighthouse was in serious disrepair, and the keeper had to constantly shovel piles of sand that would build up against his quarters.
+Additionally, the coast had eroded enough that the ocean was now dangerously close to the lighthouse, which was an important seacoast light that needed to be elevated to more properly assist mariners.
+A first-order Fresnel lens was installed atop the tower in 1856, but it wasn’t until March 3, 1857 that Congress appropriated $45,000 to build a new taller lighthouse.

 After the war, the Lighthouse Board lost no time repairing the damages.
 Congress authorized $20,000 for Cape Lookout Lighthouse in 1866, and the next year, the temporary wooden stairs were replaced with cast iron, and the first-order lens, “much injured by the rebels” was restored to its place.
 The lens had been sent to its manufacturer in France for repairs in 1865.